alfonsom3/docker-workshop/lab-03/README.md

 ![Deploy It](/lab-03/images/img07.png)

-In the [next lab](https://gitlab.com/opentracing-workshop/lab-notes/tree/master/lab-04#welcome-to-lab-04-monitor-it) we'll be deploying the necessary infrastructure to collect, manage, and visualize the telemetry and contextual data our applications are now emitting.
+In the [Lab 04]() we'll be deploying the necessary infrastructure to collect, manage, and visualize the telemetry and contextual data our applications are now emitting.